hypered/slab/README.md

   -h,--help                Show this help text

 Available commands:
-  build                    Build a library of Slab templates render                   Render a Slab template to HTML eval                     Parse a Slab template to AST and evaluate it parse                    Parse a Slab template to AST
+  build                    Build a library of Slab templates to HTML watch                    Watch and build a library of Slab templates to HTML serve                    Watch and serve a library of Slab templates to HTML render                   Render a Slab template to HTML eval                     Parse a Slab template to AST and evaluate it parse                    Parse a Slab template to AST